Deadline: June 1st, 2023

 This year’s journal will follow an open theme, allowing for the exploration of a wide array of topics related to international affairs.
 You are free to submit your paper on your choice of topic.
 Our editorial team is particularly interested in submissions on the following topics for this edition:

-For Potentia‘s 13th edition, we are seeking submissions that critically engage contemporary issues in international affairs, with particular consideration for pieces that make use of creatively adapted theoretical frameworks.
+We are seeking submissions that critically engage contemporary issues in international affairs, with consideration particularly for pieces that make use of creatively adapted theoretical frameworks.
 Given the journal’s interdisciplinary nature, we are seeking submissions from a wide array of disciplines, including but not limited to international relations, political science, criminology, economics, history, law, sociology, business, global public policy, and gender studies.

-Guidelines for submissions: Three types of submissions will be accepted:
+Three types of submissions will be accepted:

-Submissions must include a 100 to 200-word abstract, keywords, and a 100-word biography.
+Submissions must include a 100 to 200-word abstract, 3 to 5 keywords, and a 100-word biography.
 Submissions can be made here.

 Potentia: Journal of International Affairs is a scholarly journal which focuses on showcasing the work of graduate students from across Canada and abroad.
 Managed by students from the University of Ottawa with support from the Centre for International Policy Studies (CIPS), Potentia provides a space for the rigorous academic analysis of contemporary international challenges and discussion of possible policy alternatives.

 Editors: Max Touchette, Maryam Mughal